What results do enterprises achieve with Microsoft consulting?

 Results Summary: All Six Case Studies

-The table below summarizes key metrics across all six enterprise engagements.
-These results represent documented outcomes, not projections.
-Every metric was measured using the client's own tools, validated by their internal teams, and in the case of compliance results, confirmed by third-party auditors.
+The table below summarizes key metrics from all six enterprise engagements.
+These results show actual outcomes, not projections.
+Each metric was measured using the client's tools and validated by internal teams.

 Combined annual cost impact across all six engagements: approximately $11.18M in documented savings and efficiency gains.